rhertzog/distro-tracker/docs/design.rst

 Python2.7 and Python3.

-An important goal of the project is to implement a system which is easily customizable so it could serve Debian derivatives too.
+An important goal of the project is to implement a system which is easily customizable so it could serve Debian derivatives too (vendors).

 This document will present an overview of the high-level design choices which were made.

+Note that a previous version of the PTS pre-existed, but which operated over completely different technology (statically generated documents, etc.).
+Some features have been kept identical over the rewrite.

 .. _email_design: